andrew/ultimate-awesome/README.md

 - [awesome-cryptocurrency](https://github.com/Liquidator2048/awesome-cryptocurrency) - Solo alcuni link utili.
 - [awesome-french-cilium](https://github.com/littlejo/awesome-french-cilium) - Together all French contents.
 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.
-- [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.